Snoqualmie Valley Community Network’s Youth Development Program

 - Hosting Career Mentor lunches where students have the opportunity to sit with at least one adult currently working in the students’ intended career area.
 Both student and adult participants reported that this is a rewarding experience.

 The Youth Suicide component provides youth with key skills to help themselves or peers who may be in need.
 Older teens are engaged to become peer trainers for the How to Help a Friend suicide prevention training.
 We find that younger students pay closer attention to the message when it is being delivered from an older student than if it is being delivered by an adult.
 The training is both school and community-based.
 It is our goal to provide this training at least every two years to students in the valley with a shorter booster training in the middle years.
-In the 2017-18 school year, close to 1500 students in the valley received this training.
+In the 2018-19 school year, more than 1800 students in the valley received this training.
 The community also received training related to stress, depression, and suicide prevention.

-To address Youth Substance Abuse, we offer the Just Say No! workshop each fall (for parents and their students ages 11-14) and the five-week Guiding Good Choices (for parents with students ages 9-14) class each spring.
+To address Youth Substance Abuse, we offer the five-week Guiding Good Choices (for parents with students ages 9-14) class annually.
 Adult participants learn the importance of guidance, monitoring, and consequences while youth learn concrete strategies that can be used when faced with peer pressure.
-SVCN is leading two positive messaging campaigns (#BeSmartDon’tStart and #YourLifeYourChoice) designed to correct teen misperceptions of substance use.
+SVCN is leading two positive messaging campaigns (#BeSmartDontStart and #YourLifeYourChoice) designed to correct teen misperceptions of substance use.
 Additionally, we work with community partners (law enforcement, Friends of Youth, PTAs) to hold Community Awareness events designed to help the community understand current challenges related to youth substance abuse and strategies for engaging youth in meaningful ways.

 The Youth Success!
-Mentoring component is a new school-based program that piloted in the 2017-18 school year.
-Mentoring is a positive youth development strategy that is one of the most effective and economical dropout prevention strategies.
+Mentoring program is a positive youth development strategy that is one of the most effective and economical dropout prevention strategies.
 Research shows that having the positive influence of a mentor makes a real difference in the life of a youth.
 In general, kids with mentors: have better school attendance and improved GPA, report improved parent and peer relationships, are 46% less likely to initiate drug use and 27% less likely to use alcohol, and are 33% less likely to engage in physical violence.
-The pilot was a great success and the program is being expanded to additional schools in the fall of 2018.
+The program is currently in 11 Snoqualmie Valley Schools and SVCN is working to expand the program to all area schools.